cpjobling/eg-247-textbook/_build/fourier_transform/3/worksheet14.md

 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

+# Worksheet 14

-# Fourier Transforms for Circuit and LTI Systems Analysis
+## To accompany Chapter 5.3 Fourier Transforms for Circuit and LTI Systems Analysis

-In this section we will apply what we have learned about Fourier transforms to some typical circuit problems.
-After a short introduction, the body of this chapter will form the basis of an examples class.

-## Agenda

-* The system function

-* Examples
+We will step through this worksheet in class.

+You are expected to have at least watched the video presentation of [Chapter 5.3](https://cpjobling.github.io/eg-247-textbook/fourier_transform/3/ft3) of the [notes](https://cpjobling.github.io/eg-247-textbook) before coming to class.
+If you haven't watch it afterwards!

 ## The System Function